Medicare Patients Get Different Stroke Care Depending on Plan

 A first-of-its-kind analysis has revealed significant differences in stroke outcomes and stroke care for patients on government-run traditional Medicare plans versus those on Medicare Advantage, offered by private insurers.

-UVA Health researchers found that patients on traditional, or “fee-for-service,” Medicare Part A, B and D plans operated by the government were less likely to have access to certain stroke-preventing care.
+UVA Health researchers found that patients on traditional, or “fee-for-service,” Medicare Part A, B and D plans were less likely to have access to certain stroke-preventing care.
 They were more likely, however, to receive intensive post-stroke care and rehabilitation than those enrolled in Medicare Advantage, where private insurance plans are incentivized to limit more expensive medical care.

 Both groups’ overall recovery outcomes appeared similar, but improvements happened more quickly for stroke patients with Medicare Advantage insurance.
 Participants in the private plan were less likely to be readmitted to a hospital, and they were more likely to move into assisted-living and other community-living accommodations.